AKloc/BookNotes/Nonviolent Communication.md

 ## Nonviolent Communication (August 2020)

 **Main Takeaways**
+ - CHEAT CODE: Read the summaries at the end of each chapter.
  - Empathy is a major theme - similar feel to it that Radical Candor's "give a damn" point.
  - "Life Alienating Communication" that you want to generally avoid:
 	- Comparisons."How to Make yourself Miserable": Compare yourself to other people.
 Take a picture of yourself and compare it to celebrities.
 Humorous, but main point is that comparisons stink.